techlearn-center/DevOps/Kubernetes/kOps.md

 Now, you will be able to see the 2048 game and will be able to play it too.

+Do same for the tetris game as well.

+##### Congratulations, you have been able to deploy two applications on kubernetes cluster!!!!

 -------------------------------
 Task 4: Cleanup
 ------------------------------